Trusted WordPress tutorials, when you need them most.

 If not properly encrypted, then this information can be spied upon and stolen.
 This is where SSL comes in.
 It provides the encryption technology to secure the connection between a user’s browser and the web server.

 Each site is issued a unique SSL certificate for identification purposes.
-If a server is pretending to be on HTTPS, and its certificate doesn’t match, then most modern browsers will warn the user from connecting to the site.
+If a server pretends to be on HTTPS and its certificate doesn’t match, most modern browsers will warn the user to avoid connecting to the site.

 Insecure connection

-Previously, the only way to secure sites with SSL was by using a paid SSL certificate.
+Previously, a paid SSL certificate was the only way to secure sites with SSL.

 Let’s Encrypt is a free open certificate authority that aims to provide SSL certificates for the general public.
 It is a project of the Internet Research Group, a public service corporation.